woctezuma/steam-stylegan2/README.md

 During training, checkpoints of the model are saved every thousand epochs, and shared on [Google Drive][google-drive-checkpoints].

+The last snapshot can be directly downloaded from [this link][google-drive-last-checkpoint].

 ### Generated Steam banners

 The generated images are diverse, in terms of configuration and color palettes.
 Interestingly, it seems that an anime character (with large eyes, hair, mouth, ear and nose) has been learnt.